 When it comes to live-action adaptations of cartoons, the last couple of years have been ripe with the announcements of new additions to the pack, but nothing has gotten quite as much hype as when Netflix announced they were developing an Avatar: The Last Airbender live-action TV show for the popular streaming platform.

 Gordon Comier, Kiawentiio, Ian Ousley And More Have Been Cast For The Series

 Even if we don’t have a set premiere date yet for the Avatar: The Last Airbender series, we do, at the very least, know some of the major characters of the series.
-Aang, Katara, Sokka and Zuko have all been cast for this Netflix adaptation.
+Aang, Katara, Sokka and Zuko are all prominent figures in the series and have been cast.

 According to the official cast list from Netflix Tudum, Gordon Cormier is starring as Aang, the titular Avatar, who is an airbending prodigy and must learn all four elements to stop the Fire Lord.
 Kiawentiio is Katara, a young girl who is the last waterbender of the Southern Tribe.

-Albert Kim Will Be Showrunner For The Live-Action Avatar Series
+Albert Kim Is The Showrunner For The Live-Action Avatar Series

 Kim has worked on several other TV shows before as a writer and a producer, including Sleepy Hollow, Nikita, ESPN Hollywood, and more, so it’s exciting to see him take on the challenge of adapting this beloved series.

-In a blog post released by Netflix, Kim talked about his love for the show, and how the idea of bringing this world to the streaming platform got him thinking:
+In a press update from Netflix, Kim talked about his love for the show, and how the idea of bringing this world to the streaming platform got him thinking:

 For someone as passionate as he is about the show, I’m eager to see what he adds in terms of bringing these characters we love to life.

-Kim Is Focusing On Properly Representing The Avatar Characters In The Live-Action Series
+Kim Is Focused On Authentically Representing The Avatar Characters In The Live-Action Series

-Throughout the same blog post, Kim continued to say that his plan is to not only expand on the world of Avatar: The Last Airbender as a whole, but to still stay as authentic to the original experience as possible, including the proper representation of each of the characters...
+Throughout the same press update from Netflix, Kim continued to say that his plan is to not only expand on the world of Avatar: The Last Airbender as a whole, but to still stay as authentic to the original experience as possible, including the proper representation of each of the characters...

 The representation of the main characters was one of the biggest critiques of the only other Avatar: The Last Airbender adaptation, so to see someone care so much about wanting to get this version right fills me with hope that this series will be a success.